TheRealCaptainAwesome/LEGACY_social_network/README.md

 ## Status

-MVP-functionality is in place but there is need for styling and css-work and some functionality is about to become deprecated in some areas.
+MVP-functionality is in place but there is need for styling and css-work and some functionality is about to become deprecated.

 ## Prerequisites